Quepos: Economy

 Quepos is the gateway to Manuel Antonio National Park.
-The city is very tourism-oriented, having many bars and restaurants and a vivacious night-life.
+The city is very tourism-oriented, having many bars and restaurants and a vibrant nightlife.

 Quepos is well known thanks to being the gateway to a popular National Park and beaches in Costa Rica.
 Several years ago the country's park service imposed limits on the number of visitors to the park (600 per day, and it is closed on Mondays).

 Climate

 Quepos has a tropical monsoon climate (Am) with moderate to little rainfall from January to March and heavy to very heavy rainfall in the remaining months.